LaunchCodeEducation/data-analysis-curriculum/content/intro-to-data/reading/project-life-cycle/_index.md

 ## Cleaning and Exploration

-After data has been collected it will most often need to be cleaned.
+After data has been collected, it will most often need to be cleaned.
 Since collected data may often be improperly formatted, duplicated, have errors or typos, missing values, or simply incorrect, correcting these mistakes or “cleaning” the data is a very logical step.
 One of the most important reasons to clean data is so that you do not reach false or inaccurate conclusions when presenting it.

 Exploring or investigating data is an important step in understanding it.
 Exploratory analysis may often be referenced as exploratory data analysis (EDA) which will be covered more in depth later in the course.
 Finding connections and similarities within your data often comes from exploration, which will help you with other methods that include cleaning, organization, and visualization.